merenlab/merenlab.org/software/anvio/help/main/programs/anvi-estimate-metabolism/index.md

 Config Error: The contigs DB that you are working with has been annotated with a different version of the MODULES.db than you are working with now.
 ```

-This means that the MODULES.db used by <span class="artifact-n">[anvi-run-kegg-kofams](/software/anvio/help/main/programs/anvi-run-kegg-kofams)</span> has different contents (different KOs and/or different modules) than the one you are currently using to estimate metabolism, which would lead to mismatches if metabolism estimation were to continue.
+This means that the <span class="artifact-n">[modules-db](/software/anvio/help/main/artifacts/modules-db)</span> used by <span class="artifact-n">[anvi-run-kegg-kofams](/software/anvio/help/main/programs/anvi-run-kegg-kofams)</span> has different contents (different KOs and/or different modules) than the one you are currently using to estimate metabolism, which would lead to mismatches if metabolism estimation were to continue.
 There are a few ways this can happen, which of course have different solutions:

 1. You annotated your <span class="artifact-n">[contigs-db](/software/anvio/help/main/artifacts/contigs-db)</span> with a former version of <span class="artifact-n">[kegg-data](/software/anvio/help/main/artifacts/kegg-data)</span>, and subsequently set up a new <span class="artifact-n">[anvi-setup-kegg-kofams](/software/anvio/help/main/programs/anvi-setup-kegg-kofams)</span> (possibly with the `--kegg-archive` or `--download-from-kegg` options, which get you a non-default version of KEGG data).
 Then you tried to run <span class="artifact-n">[anvi-estimate-metabolism](/software/anvio/help/main/programs/anvi-estimate-metabolism)</span> with the new <span class="artifact-n">[kegg-data](/software/anvio/help/main/artifacts/kegg-data)</span> version.
 If this is you, and you have saved your former version of <span class="artifact-n">[kegg-data](/software/anvio/help/main/artifacts/kegg-data)</span> somewhere, then you are in luck - you can simply direct <span class="artifact-n">[anvi-estimate-metabolism](/software/anvio/help/main/programs/anvi-estimate-metabolism)</span> to use the old version of KEGG with `--kegg-data-dir`.
 If you didn't save it, then unfortunately you will most likely have to re-run <span class="artifact-n">[anvi-run-kegg-kofams](/software/anvio/help/main/programs/anvi-run-kegg-kofams)</span> on your <span class="artifact-n">[contigs-db](/software/anvio/help/main/artifacts/contigs-db)</span> to re-annotate it with the new version before continuing with metabolism estimation.
 2. You have multiple versions of <span class="artifact-n">[kegg-data](/software/anvio/help/main/artifacts/kegg-data)</span> on your computer in different locations, and you used different ones for <span class="artifact-n">[anvi-run-kegg-kofams](/software/anvio/help/main/programs/anvi-run-kegg-kofams)</span> and <span class="artifact-n">[anvi-estimate-metabolism](/software/anvio/help/main/programs/anvi-estimate-metabolism)</span>.
 If this is what you did, then there is an easy fix - simply find the KEGG data directory containing the MODULES.db with the same content hash (you can use <span class="artifact-n">[anvi-db-info](/software/anvio/help/main/programs/anvi-db-info)</span> on the MODULES.db to find the hash value) as the one used by <span class="artifact-n">[anvi-run-kegg-kofams](/software/anvio/help/main/programs/anvi-run-kegg-kofams)</span> and submit that location with `--kegg-data-dir` to this program.
 3. Your collaborator gave you some databases that they annotated with a different version of <span class="artifact-n">[kegg-data](/software/anvio/help/main/artifacts/kegg-data)</span> than you have on your computer.
-In this case, either you or they (or both) have probably been using a non-default (or out-dated) version of <span class="artifact-n">[kegg-data](/software/anvio/help/main/artifacts/kegg-data)</span>.
+In this case, either you or they (or both) have probably been using a non-default (or outdated) version of <span class="artifact-n">[kegg-data](/software/anvio/help/main/artifacts/kegg-data)</span>.
 If they have the current default snapshot of KEGG data but you do not, then you'll need to get that version onto your computer using the default usage of <span class="artifact-n">[anvi-setup-kegg-kofams](/software/anvio/help/main/programs/anvi-setup-kegg-kofams)</span>.
 Otherwise, your collaborator will need to somehow share all or part of their KEGG data directory with you before you can work on their databases.
 See <span class="artifact-n">[anvi-setup-kegg-kofams](/software/anvio/help/main/programs/anvi-setup-kegg-kofams)</span> for details on how to share non-default setups of <span class="artifact-n">[kegg-data](/software/anvio/help/main/artifacts/kegg-data)</span>.

 ## Technical Details